techquest/isw-payment-sdk-ios/README.md

         // Further authorization not required, card validation successful. return
     }

-    if responseCode == PaymentSDK.SAFE_TOKEN_RESPONSE_CODE {
-      // To handle Safetoken OTP see below: Authorize Card Purchase With OTP } else {
+    // At this point, further authorization is required depending on the value of responseCode
-      // To handle Cardinal authorization see below: Authorize Card Validation using OTP }
+    // Please see below: Authorize Card Validation
 })
 ```